Disability at Mixed Blood

 - A ramp with a power door opener to the handicap accessible theater

-- Elevator and lift allow anyone to theatre, lobby, dressing rooms, rest rooms, offices, rehearsal hall
+- Elevator and lift allow anyone to access the theatre, lobby, dressing rooms, rest rooms, offices, and rehearsal hall

 - Flexible wheelchair seating